mberacochea/toad/README.md

 ### Check script

-In order to check the status of the jobs the user needs to provide a python script to do it.
-The signature of the method is:
+In order to check the status of the jobs, the user needs to provide a python script to do it.
+The script needs to have a method with the following name and signature:

 ```python
 def check(entry_name: str, launch_exitcode: str, launch_stdout: str, launch_stderr: str):